freeCodeCamp/freeCodeCamp/guide/english/blockchain/cryptocurrency/index.md

 If you want to earn bitcoins through mining, it can be done through solving mathematical proof-of-work problems that validate transactions.
 Blockchain uses the concept of irreversible cryptographic hash function which consists of guessing a random number (usually less than a certain value) to solve the problem for transaction validation.
 You will require machines with high processing power to be able to solve these problems (for example Fast-Hash One or CoinTerra TerraMiner IV).
 Computer's with a high end Graphics Card installed (such as the Nivida GTX 1080) are also able to solve these hashes effectively.

 Some people invest in cryptocurrency on exchanges such as Binance, Bitrex, or Coinbase.
-The market peeked in January of 2018.
+The market peeked in January of 2018 with a total market capitalisation of about 333 Billion USD, according to CoinMarketCap.
+In the later months of 2018, the price of Bitcoin has stabilised to about 6500-7000 USD.

 #### More Information:
 [Cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency)